 You want to get breast implants.
 Maybe you’re unhappy with your size.
-Perhaps you’ve had children and after breastfeeding, you’ve noticed that your breasts just don’t stack up the way they used to.
+Perhaps you’ve had children and after breastfeeding or you’ve noticed that your breasts just don’t stack up the way they used to.
 Whatever your reason, getting breast implants goes far beyond shopping for shape and size; you have to consider the total cost of your breast augmentation.

-8 Hidden Costs of Breast Augmentations
+8 Overlooked Costs of Breast Augmentations

-Before you schedule a date for your breast augmentation, be aware of the commonly overlooked additional expenses, including:
+Before you schedule a date for your breast augmentation, be aware of commonly overlooked additional expenses, including:

 - Blood work

 - Anesthesia fees (can be a flat rate or based on surgery time)